oracle-livelabs/security/database/advanced/key-vault_ssh/key-vault_ssh.md

         ![Key Vault](./images/okv_ssh-068.png "Install OKV binaries")

         **Note**:
-        - The OKV client binaries will be store on the opc root directory
+        - The OKV client binaries are installed under opc's home directory
         - The jar file is deleted after the successfull installation

     - Verify that DB23AI endpoint can see the SSH key pair that KVRESTADMIN created